DanielKrawisz/Entropy/entropy.md

 If our world is indeed random, then it follows that a state with more states that are similar to it is *more likely* than one with fewer.
 This conclusion explains irreversibility in everyday physics.
 An irreversible process in everyday experience is not literally irreversible, but is a transition from less likely state to a more likely state.
 Indeed, different configurations of matter might be indistinguishable from vastly different numbers of similar configurations, which means that some possibilities are so unlikely that they never happen.
 To put it concretely, among all states in which there is a puddle and broken teacup on the floor, there are vastly fewer similar states with perfectly prepared tea than without, whereas among all states with perfectly prepared tea there are relatively many similar states with a puddle and a broken cup.

 A configuration that is similar to fewer other states is considered to be low entropy and one that is similar to many others is high entropy.
 Evolution from low to high entropy is likely, whereas high to low is unlikely, though not impossible.
+That is all that entropy is and all that it implies.

-### Entropy as Disorder
+## Entropy as Disorder

 Entropy is often characterized as an expression of the disorder of a system.
 This characterization certainly raises more questions than it answers because disorder would seem to be potentially an obscure property of some system.
 In real life, order can appear superficially to be disorder and vice versa.
 Therefore, how could we possibly quantify disorder?